 CAN WE COUNT ON YOU and four friends to put together five Easter baskets - one for each of you - for needy Long Beach-area kids?
 In 2005, the project's first year, the goal was 350 baskets.

-OUR GOAL THIS YEAR is 2,000 baskets.
+OUR GOAL in 2023 is 2,250 essentials-filled baskets.
 Please let us know if you can commit to help bring hope and cheer this Easter season.

 Please Support Operation Easter Basket

 RIGHT NOW, while the need is in your mind, won't you please donate?
 We receive no government funds, and depend entirely on people like you.

 WE HOPE YOU share our love for animals, kids and the environment, and our wish is that you'll consider a gift of $25, $50, $100, $250 or another amount so that we can continue to bring you and our community fun events and meaningful projects.